emanalva/FreeRTOS-CAN-Bus-ESP32/docs/system_architecture.md

 ## CAN Bus Communication
 - The two ESP32s communicate using CAN bus, allowing real-time data transfer between the hubs.
+- CAN ID **0x037** is used for acknowledgment messages.
+- CAN ID **0x036** is used for sending system on/off commands from the Controller Hub to the Sensor Hub.
 - CAN ID **0x100** is used for sensor data transfer from the Sensor Hub to the Controller Hub.
-- CAN ID **0x200** is used for sending system on/off commands from the Controller Hub to the Sensor Hub.

 ## FreeRTOS Task Scheduling
 - Both ESP32s use FreeRTOS to manage tasks such as reading sensor data, handling system state changes, and updating the LCD display.
-Each task is scheduled to run at a specific interval to ensure smooth operation.
+Each task is scheduled to run at a specific time for smoother operation.